British Quad Cross Regulations

-The First three overall British, Under 21 riders and National Expert Riders on the day must attend the official prize giving ceremony for photographs.
+The top three overall in the British Championship, and Overall Winner of the Under 21 and National Expert Championship riders on the day must attend the official prize giving ceremony for photographs.
 This will be held as soon as possible after the final race of the day.

 A presentation will be made to the best placed “Rookie” rider based on the overall results on the day.
 Rookie Definition: the first year a rider is competing in the British Championship series.

 Organisers may pay individual round prize money at their discretion; this will be stipulated in the event SR’s.

 If you fail to sign on at any round without having previously notified the Club no entry fee will be returned, and your championship place will be offered to Wild Card riders at future rounds.